davide-marino00/PBI_DOCS/refac.md

 2. **WEEKNUM()**: This function takes a date as input and returns the week number of that date within the year.
 Week numbers typically start from 1 for the first week of the year.

-So, when you combine these two functions, `WEEKNUM(TODAY())` effectively tells you which week of the year it is right now.
-For instance, if today is October 15, 2023, this expression would return the week number corresponding to that date, which might be 42, indicating it's the 42nd week of the year.
+So, when you combine these two functions, `WEEKNUM(TODAY())` will give you the week number for the current date.

-In summary, this DAX expression helps businesses understand the current week in the context of their annual planning or reporting, allowing them to track performance or activities on a weekly basis.
+For instance, if today is October 15, 2023, this expression will return the week number that corresponds to that date, which helps in understanding which week of the year we are currently in.
+This can be useful for reporting, analysis, or tracking performance on a weekly basis.

 **`Dax_EmpCount_Approved`**